cfeenstra67/website/content/posts-intro.md

 Not much here at the moment, but I hope to add more over time.
-If you're interested or curious about how infrastructure-as-code tools work, check out my first blog post below!
+I've written my first couple of posts about the internals of infrastructure as code tools, check them out below!